Sei fastUSD (FASTUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Sei fastUSD Historical Price

-According to the latest data gathered on Sei fastUSD live price page, the current price of Sei fastUSD is 1.002USD.
-The circulating supply of Sei fastUSD(FASTUSD) is 5.25M FASTUSD , giving it a market capitalization of $5.26M.
+According to the latest data gathered on Sei fastUSD live price page, the current price of Sei fastUSD is 0.997621USD.
+The circulating supply of Sei fastUSD(FASTUSD) is 5.50M FASTUSD , giving it a market capitalization of $5.52M.

 The Sei fastUSD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FASTUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.